ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

 ## 2.4 Hierarchical modeling

-Sofar, the composition of models have resulted in named tuples with values being numeric values or quoted expressions.
-Hierarchical models are obtained if the values themself are named tuples.
+Sofar, the composition of models have resulted in dictionaries of key/value pairs with values being numeric values or quoted expressions.
+Hierarchical models are obtained if the values themself are `Models`, i.e. dictionaries.
 A model with two filters can, for example, be defined as follows:

 ```julia
 TwoFilters = (